Skip to Content

 boy holding cat

 Our Cat Companions provide hands-on care to the cats, and assist with ensuring that their shelter living environment is as comfortable as possible.
-Cat Companions help keep the cats and kittens socialized as well as provide valuable information for potential adopters by filling out the Enrichment Cards.
-Cat cuddles and attention are key cornerstones of being a Cat Companion.
+Cat companions help keep the cats and kittens socialized, as well as provide valuable information for potential adopters by filling out the enrichment cards.
+Cat cuddles and attention are key cornerstones of being a cat companion.

 baby bunny in persons hands